How To Use Facebook And Fake News To Get People To Murder Each Other

 “If they don’t want to accept the rule of the government and they take up arms, then they have to be crushed,” he said.
 “If we don’t tell [citizens] that these people are terrorists, they might think they are legitimate groups.
 So we tell people, you have to accept the government.”

-Even self-proclaimed “peace activists” have posted inflammatory statements, including South Sudanese-Canadian rapper Emmanuel Jal who is also an adopted son of the late-wife of rebel leader Machar.
+Even self-proclaimed “peace activists” have posted inflammatory statements, including South Sudanese-Canadian rapper Emmanuel Jal, who is also an adopted son of the late wife of rebel leader Machar.

-When BuzzFeed emailed Jal about the tweets, his management responded: “It isn’t a secret that South Sudan has the worst human rights abuse record in the world right now, with its government specifically targeting people based on their ethnic tribe.”
+When BuzzFeed News emailed Jal about the tweets, his management responded: “It isn’t a secret that South Sudan has the worst human rights abuse record in the world right now, with its government specifically targeting people based on their ethnic tribe.”

-Researchers say diaspora influencers work together in well-coordinated and funded campaigns to spread false news and vitriol, coalescing around a single message.
+Researchers say diaspora influencers work together in well coordinated and funded campaigns to spread false news and vitriol, coalescing around a single message.

-“You could imagine a scenario where somebody working on this hate campaign may be sitting in North America and has a partner or a colleague in Australia or New Zealand, and are kind of working around the clock,” Kovats says.
+“You could imagine a scenario where somebody working on this hate campaign may be sitting in North America and has a partner or a colleague in Australia or New Zealand, and are kind of working around the clock,” Kovats said.
 “You can have a 24-hour, moving campaign.”

 Besides direct calls for violence, spreading fake or exaggerated news has become a central strategy to turn South Sudanese against each other.
 A common tactic is to post images and videos from other African conflicts — pictures of bodies from the Rwanda genocide, for instance — while claiming they depict the massacre of a particular South Sudanese tribe.